Common Side Effects

 SHIVERING AND FEELING COLD

 Even though we keep you warm during your operation with special warming blankets and warm fluids, some operations will make you quite cold.
-In recovery we will continue to warm you until you no longer feel uncomfortable.
+In recovery we will continue to warm you until you no longer feel cold.
 Some drugs and especially epidurals can make you shiver.
 It is a normal reaction and will settle with time.

 NAUSEA